 - The ICO’s Q&A Update on SARs for Employers – Key Lessons

 What is a subject access request?

-A subject access request is a request made by an in individual to access their personal information that is held by an organisation.
+A SAR is a request made by an individual to access their personal information that is held by an organisation.

 It’s essential that your employees are always alert to the possibility that any request from an individual could be a subject access request.
-An SAR will ask some or all of the following:
+An SAR may ask some or all of the following:

 - What personal information an organisation holds about the individual

 - Who the information is being shared with